TotkMods/Research/Readme.md

 ## .png

-I don't think I need to explain thius one
+I don't think I need to explain this one

 ## .quad